 In considering the 'where' questions noted above, it is necessary to consider where the supplier and customer are located i.e. where they have business or fixed establishments.
 Where either has more than one establishment it is necessary to consider which establishment is actually making/ receiving the service; this is normally the one that is most directly connected with the supply.
 This is also a subjective test and open to alternative interpretation or minor differences in the factual position resulting in a change to the position.
 For this reason, businesses are encouraged to document their conclusions as to why they consider they are or are not VAT established in a particular country and whether or not that establishment is making or receiving the supplies in question.

 Where an employee conducts their duties overseas (unless they are on a formal secondment/assignment and providing their duties wholly for the host entity only), their will commonly be obligations for the UK employer to register for and withhold employment taxes and social security in the overseas country.
-Whilst they may also continue to have obligations in relation to the employee in the UK.
+In addition, they may also continue to have obligations in relation to the employee in the UK.

-In theory, any kind of employee mobility scenario can give rise to a taxable presence risk in the overseas EU country.
+In theory, any kind of employee mobility scenario can give rise to a taxable presence risk in the overseas country.
 In particular, the following types of arrangements may require attention:

 In some instances, international treaty agreements might override the local country requirements, but commonly this requires some compliance action by the employer enabling them to get relief under the international agreement.
 Relief is rarely given automatically.